-DOMESTIC ABUSE Level 1 Level 2 Level 3 Level 4 abusive relationship.
-No history or incidents of violence, emotional abuse / economic control or emotional abuse / economic control or previously been a victim of domestic abuse and is a victim of occasional or low-level non- physical abuse Children suffering emotional harm when witnessing physical / emotional abuse / economic control / coercive and controlling behaviour within the family.
+DOMESTIC ABUSE Level 1 Level 2 Level 3 Level 4 Expectant mother or parent is not in an abusive relationship.
+No history or incidents of violence, emotional abuse / economic control or Expectant mother or parent is a victim of occasional or low-level non physical abuse.
+There are isolated incidents of physical / emotional abuse / economic control or controlling or coercive behaviour in the family, however mitigating protective factors within the family are in place.
+Even if children reported not to be present when incidents have occurred.
+Expectant mother or parent has previously been a victim of domestic abuse and is a victim of occasional or low-level non- physical abuse Children suffering emotional harm when witnessing physical / emotional abuse / economic control / coercive and controlling behaviour within the family.
 Perpetrator/s show limited or no commitment to changing their behaviour and little or no understanding of the impact their behaviour has on the child.
 Expectant mother or parent is a victim of domestic abuse which has taken place on a number of occasions Evidence suggesting child is directly subjected to verbal abuse, derogatory titles, threatening and/or coercive adult behaviours.
 Child suffering emotional harm and possibly physical harm when witnessing / involved with physical / emotional abuse / economic control / coercive and controlling behaviour within the family especially if they are trying to protect the adult victim.
-Frequency of incidents increasing in severity / duration Information has become known that a person living in the house may be a previous perpetrator of domestic abuse, although no sign of current or recent Confirmation previous domestic abuse perpetrator residing at property.
-Carer minimises presence of domestic abuse in the household contrary to evidence of its abuse is apparent. - serious incident of DV or child is unborn.
+Frequency of incidents increasing in severity / duration previous perpetrator of domestic abuse, perpetrator residing at property.
+Carer minimises presence of domestic abuse in 1 the household contrary to evidence of its existence. traumatised or neglected due to a serious incident of DV or child is unborn.